RMITpat/Full-stack-website/README.md

 Example 1 and example 2

 -Mantine (2025).
 Get started | Mantine. [online] Mantine.dev.
 Available at: https://mantine.dev/core/package/ [Accessed 7 Jun.
 2025].

-GENERATIVE AI Declaration

-Patrick
-I primarily used generative ai for debugging, clarification of concepts, and syntax checking.
-If I had an error I could not fix, I would copy paste the error message ChatGpt to better understand how to solve it.
-It was particularly helpful in week 8 when we were first introduced to backends, when I asked many questions regarding REST api calls and the way routing worked.
-It helped me understand the example code much better, as most of the backend stuff was adapted from week 9 example 1 and 2, which I used as a guide throughout the assignment.
-Overall, everything from controllers to routing to frontend ui was devised by me, and occasionally bugfixed by ChatGPT.
-I am proud to never have copied a single line from the spec into AI 🙂

-Lach
-I used chatgpt for debugging, and for rewriting the tsx in our old assignment to use the new backend fetch functions.
-I used chat gpt for fixing some resolver bugs caused by a merge I didn't notice, changing the parameters of the applicants resolver.
-any where i used a lot of ai, added a declaration at the top of the file